 The aims of this website are:

-(i) to set out proposals for a new approach to Defined Contribution pensions and to muster support for that approach; and
+(i) to set out proposals for a new approach to the introduction of auto-enrolled pensions in Ireland and to seek support for that approach; and

-(ii) to demystify investing in ordinary shares and to make the world of investing accessible to people without specialised financial knowledge.
+(ii) to demystify investing in ordinary shares in order to make the world of investing accessible to people without specialised financial knowledge.

 I have strong views on both.